khulnasoft/AiKit/docs/overview/deep_dive/continuous_integration.rst

 Storing (and retrieving) the Mapping
 ------------------------------------

-As we see in the overview section, we compute a mapping of lines to tests, for each commit to the Ivy Repository.
+As we see in the overview section, we compute a mapping of lines to tests, for each commit to the Aikit Repository.
 This mapping has to be stored somewhere, in order to be used by a future commit to determine the corresponding mapping (and therefore, trigger the required tests).
 Therefore, we need a mechanism to store and retrieve the Mapping.
 We use the khulnasoft/Mapping GitHub Repository for this purpose.
 We use a GitHub Repository for the following reasons:

 #.
 Unlike Specialized Databases (like Google Cloud), we need not store any specialized secrets to access the Database (separately for reading and writing), and no separate API Keys are required for updating the DB, saving us from exposing our secret key Files (from GitHub Actions).
 In fact, We just except for a single SSH Deploy Key (secrets.SSH_DEPLOY_KEY) required for pushing the DB.